vecful/mexc-spot-bypass/README.md

 ## Overview
 The bypass allows placing orders through API **for symbols that are not available with the standard spot api**.
 For example, `BROCCOLI_USDT`

-*Code is currently only available in Typescript.
+*Code is currently only available in Typescript and C#.
 Other languages available upon request.*

 ### To get access or if you have any questions, contact at: